- Learning Centre

 - Remind your team regularly of mental health and social supports that are available and encourage them to use those resources.

 - Discuss steps they can take to mitigate risk of transmission at home and while commuting to and from work.

-- Notify your staff of the steps your firm is taking to prevent the risk of transmission of infection, and that they play a critical role in making these measures a success.
+- Notify your staff of the steps your firm is taking to reduce the risk of transmission of infection, and that they play a critical role in making these measures a success.

-- Ensure that employees and clients are aware that the Chief Medical Officer’s orders require individuals who have returned from travel outside of Canada to be in isolation for a minimum of 14 days.
+- Ensure that employees and clients are aware of the current directives affecting individuals returning from travel outside of Canada in case anyone needs to be in isolation.

-- The Public Health Agency of Canada is advising travellers to avoid all non-essential travel outside of Canada.
+- The Public Health Agency of Canada continues to advise travellers to avoid all non-essential travel outside of Canada.